tbarc/tbarc.github.io/resume.md

 permalink: /Résumé/
 ---

 Below is a link to my Résumé.
-Please use the methods on the document or in the website footer to contact me.
+Please use the methods on the document or in the website footer to reach me.
 Feel free to contact me directly!

 [Tyler bugbee]({{ tbarc.github.io }}/CS_Resume.pdf)